topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 $ python3 ultrasonic_sensor_test.py
 ```
 This script configures GPIO82 as a digital output to trigger the ultrasonic pulse, and GPIO88 as a digital input to receive the echo.
-When the script runs, the distance to the nearest object in front of the sensor will be printed every second, for example:
+When the script runs, the distance to the nearest object in front of the sensor is printed every second, for example:
 ```
 Distance: 23.45 cm
 Distance: 24.12 cm
 ...
 ```
-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.
-When the script is terminated, GPIO82 and GPIO88 will be automatically unexported and cleaned up.
+When the script is terminated, GPIO82 and GPIO88 are automatically unexported and cleaned up.

 **Note**: GPIO82 and GPIO88 are used as examples.
-You may modify the pins based on your wiring and available GPIOs on the D3-G board.
+You may use any available GPIO pin based on the 40-pin header layout of the TOPST D3-G board.
+Refer to the official pinout diagram for accurate pin selection.
 Also, ensure your ECHO pin's voltage level is safe for the board (some modules output 5V and may need a voltage divider or level shifter).

 <br/><br/><br/>

 ## 7.2 I2C
-The D3-G board provides I2C communication through the 40-pin GPIO header, allowing it to interface with various peripherals such as sensors, displays, and expansion modules.
+The TOPST D3-G board provides I2C communication through the 40-pin GPIO header, allowing it to interface with various peripherals such as sensors, displays, and expansion modules.
-I2C (Inter-Integrated Circuit) is a two-wire communication protocol consisting of a data line (SDA) and a clock line (SCL), enabling multiple devices to communicate over a shared bus.
+Inter-integrated Circuit (I2C) is a two-wire communication protocol consisting of a data line (SDA) and a clock line (SCL), enabling multiple devices to communicate over a shared bus.

 I2C communication follows a master-slave architecture, where one master device controls the communication and up to 127 slave devices can be connected on the same bus.
 The SDA line is used for both transmitting and receiving data, while the SCL line synchronizes the timing of data transfer.
 This synchronous communication model allows devices to exchange information in a coordinated, clock-driven manner.